MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/goodpractice-toolkit-tutorial.md

 ms.collection: M365-identity-device-management
 ---
-# Tutorial: Azure Active Directory integration with GoodPractice Toolkit
+# Tutorial: Azure Active Directory integration with Mind Tools Toolkit

-In this tutorial, you learn how to integrate GoodPractice Toolkit with Azure Active Directory (Azure AD).
+In this tutorial, you learn how to integrate Mind Tools Toolkit with Azure Active Directory (Azure AD).
-Integrating GoodPractice Toolkit with Azure AD provides you with the following benefits:
+Integrating Mind Tools Toolkit with Azure AD provides you with the following benefits:

-* You can control in Azure AD who has access to GoodPractice Toolkit.
+* You can control in Azure AD who has access to Mind Tools Toolkit.
-* You can enable your users to be automatically signed-in to GoodPractice Toolkit (Single Sign-On) with their Azure AD accounts.
+* You can enable your users to be automatically signed-in to Mind Tools Toolkit (Single Sign-On) with their Azure AD accounts.
 * You can manage your accounts in one central location - the Azure portal.

 If you want to know more details about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).